apache/doris-website/versioned_docs/version-3.0/compute-storage-decoupled/compilation-and-deployment.md

 ## 6. Create Storage Vault

-The Storage Vault is an important component in the Doris decoupled storage-compute architecture.
-They represent the shared storage layer for storing data.
+Storage Vault is an important component in the Doris decoupled storage and computing architecture.
+They represent a shared storage layer for storing data.
 You can create one or more Storage Vaults using HDFS or S3-compatible object storage.
-The first created Storage Vault will become the default Storage Vault.
-System tables and tables not specified with a Storage Vault will be stored in this default Storage Vault.
+One Storage Vault can be set as the default Storage Vault, and system tables and tables without a specified Storage Vault will be stored in this default Storage Vault.
 The default Storage Vault cannot be deleted.
-Here's how to create a Storage Vault for your Doris cluster:
+Here are the methods to create a Storage Vault for your Doris cluster:

 ### 6.1 Create HDFS Storage Vault